ndsurgenor/moonshot-api/README.md

 ![Photo](docs/mds-photo.png)

 - The Photo model is accessed by appending ['/photos/'](https://moonshot-api-ff76437bf02f.herokuapp.com/photos/) to the main API url; an individual record of this model is accessed by also appending the relevant id
+- Photo admin access is achieved by appending ['/admin/photos/'](https://moonshot-api-ff76437bf02f.herokuapp.com/admin/photos/) to the main API url, but requires admin privileges to access
 - The model uses GET, POST, PUT and DELETE views to list, create, update and delete photos respectively
 - Variables have been added to the 'main_feature' field to limit permitted values
 - In addition to those shown in the diagram above, 'user', 'user_avatar', 'is_owner', 'star_id', 'star_count' and 'comment_count' fields have been added to the model through use of a serializer